kokocan12/websocket-connection-using-shared-worker-example/README.md

 # Why should I use SharedWorker when using a websocket connection?

 When using a shared worker, all tabs and windows shared the context of worker.
-It means that even if many tabs are opened, the connection through the worker is only once.
+It means that even if many tabs are opened, the connection through the worker is made only once.
 It can reduce the load on the server.

 # A shared worker alone is not enough.